-H. RFP Wait List.
+- H. RFP Wait List.
 The Community Development Department shall maintain a list for one (1) year, containing all Proposers that were not ultimately issued an awarding letter but received a score qualifying them to be wait-listed.

-i.
-The following are the non-exhaustive instances in which a Proposer may move off the wait list:

-- a) A Proposer has requested in writing to be removed from further consideration. - b) An award letter has been revoked for failure to meet the conditions stated therein.

-I. Appeal Procedure.
+The following is a non-exhaustive list of the instances in which a Proposer may move off the wait list: - i.
+A Proposer has requested in writing to be removed from further consideration. - ii.
+An award letter has been revoked for failure to meet the conditions stated therein. - I. Appeal Procedure.
 The RFP shall establish the appeal procedure for a Proposer to contest the decision to issue an awarding letter to a Proposer.
 There shall be no right to appeal a failure to meet the Minimum Requirements.
-Any such determination is a final decision by the City of Alameda.
+Any such determination is a final decision by the City of Alameda. - SECTION 2.

-SECTION 2.
 CEQA.
-Adoption of these regulations is not a project and is exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines, sections 15378 and 15061(b)(3) (General Rule).
+Adoption of these regulations is not a project and is exempt from the California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines, sections 15378 and 15061(b)(3) (General Rule). - SECTION 3.

-SECTION 3.
 Severability.
 If any provision of these regulations are held by a court of competent jurisdiction to be invalid, this invalidity shall not affect other provisions of these regulations that can be given effect without the invalid provision and therefore the provisions of these regulations are severable.
 The Community Development Department declares that it would have enacted each section, subsection, paragraph, subparagraph and sentence notwithstanding the invalidity of any other section, subsection, paragraph, subparagraph or sentence of these regulations.

-SECTION 4.
-Effective Date.
-These regulations shall become effective upon its adoption, \\\\\\.
+Effective Date. regulations snall become effective upon Its . , Co ommunity De evelop ment Dep artment D Director r

-Community Development Department Director